TACC-Cloud/agave-docs/docs/agave/introduction/tutorials.rst

 Most requests to the Tapis REST APIs require authorization; that is, the user must have granted permission for an application to access the requested data.

-**Step 1:** Create an Oauth Client by entering the following curl command.
+**Step 1:** Create an Oauth Client by entering the following curl command:

 .. code-block:: shell